rogerioo/Codeforces/README.md

-# Codeforces
+# Competitive Programming

-This repositorie has the resolutions I got to solve the problems contained on Codeforces.
-Each question has it's respective name on codeforces.
+This repositorie has the resolutions I got to solve the problems contained on Online Judges.
+Each question has it's respective name on the OJ.